vrx-/irlon_scraper/README.md

 	params()
 Prints posibilities of params to chose from if not 'all'

-For examples of usage see notebooks.
+For examples of usage see notebook: [iron_tester.ipynb](https://github.com/vrx-/irlon_scraper/blob/main/iron_tester.ipynb)